Golden Agri Resources Ltd

 The company only commits its suppliers to pay the minimum wage.

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting also mentions the ratio of the company's lowest monthly wage and provincial minimum wage for all its operations.
+The company's reporting only mentions the ratio of its lowest monthly wage to the provincial minimum wage for all its operations.

 158. Reporting of salary by gender?

-The company reports the ratio of the average basic salary of women to men for its staff, middle management, and senior management.
-However, the reporting does not cover all employee categories and significant locations of the company's operations.
+The company reports the ratio of the average basic salary of women to men for its staff, middle management, and senior management across all countries of operations.

 159. Commitment to address occupational health and safety?